Electrical Connector Guide: Types, Uses, Selection Tips, and Installation Basics

 Electrical connectors are components used to join electrical circuits together, enabling the transfer of power or signals between devices.
 They are essential in almost every electrical and electronic system, from household wiring and automotive systems to industrial automation and telecommunications networks.

-Electrical connectors come in a wide range of shapes, sizes, and designs depending on their application.
-Some are designed for high-voltage systems, while others are optimized for data transmission in sensitive electronic devices.
+Electrical connectors come in many shapes and designs depending on their purpose.
+Some are built for high-voltage systems, while others are designed for sensitive data transmission.

 • Wire-to-wire connectors